 - 7.1 The LA has a discretionary power to provide transport assistance to those over compulsory school age.
-Provision may be made to students at a subsidised level, with a contribution from the student (an annual charge).
-Eligibility will be determined as per paragraphs 3.3 3.9 of this policy and charges will be calculated annually, applied and publicised accordingly (see Mainstream Policy for charge rates). - 7.2 Students from low income families (see mainstream policy for definition) will be assessed at the point of application and annually thereafter and will be eligible to a 50% discount on the charge.
+Provision may be made to students aged 16-19 at a subsidised level, with a contribution from the student (an annual charge).
+Eligibility will be determined as per paragraphs 3.3 3.9 of this policy and charges will be calculated annually, applied and publicised accordingly (see Mainstream Policy for charge rates). - Those students who are aged 18 at the start of the academic year but may turn 19 during the academic year. - 7.2 Students from low-income families (see mainstream policy for definition) will be assessed at the point of application and annually thereafter and will be eligible to a 50% discount on the charge. - 7.3 Transport assistance for 16-19 year olds will only be provided via a Personal Transport Budget (PTB) direct payment i.e. not via taxis or Council fleet minibuses, although requests for traditional transport methods will be considered on a case by case basis see Appendix 1.